abishek23rui/secret-santa/README.md

     Contains isValidAssignment to check if an assignment is valid and generateAssignments to create the Secret Santa pairs.

-Error Test Cases Handled :
+## Error Test Cases Handled :
-    1.When the Employee list Csv Comes Empty
-    2.When the Employee list Csv Comes With 1 Employee 3.When the Previous Year Secret santa Files Comes empty (means it will generate new based on only not self assigning Condition)
+    1.When the Employee list Csv Comes Empty - test case files on "testCaseInputFiles/TestCase1.csv" 2.When the Employee list Csv Comes With 1 Employee - test case files on "testCaseInputFiles/TestCase2.csv" 3.When the Previous Year Secret santa Files Comes empty (means it will generate new based on only not self assigning Condition) - test case files on "testCaseInputFiles/TestCase1.csv"
     4.And When Input files not In the desired path